Ares Acquisition Co. II (NYSE:AACT) Sees Large Volume Increase

-Shares of Ares Acquisition Co.
-II (NYSE:AACT – Get Free Report) saw unusually-high trading volume on Monday .
-Approximately 305,925 shares were traded during trading, an increase of 46% from the previous session’s volume of 209,972 shares.The stock last traded at $10.75 and had previously closed at $10.75.
+Ares Acquisition Co.
+II (NYSE:AACT – Get Free Report) shares saw unusually-high trading volume on Monday .
+Approximately 305,925 shares traded hands during trading, an increase of 46% from the previous session’s volume of 209,972 shares.The stock last traded at $10.75 and had previously closed at $10.75.

 About Ares Acquisition Co.
 II